andy489/Introduction_to_Programming_CPP/06. Strings/Tasks.md

 **6.06.** Write a function which checks whether a string is а substring in another string.
 If true, the functions must return the index to the first position the substring is located in the string, else return -1.

+**6.07.** Write a program which changes each word in a text to start with a capital letter (don’t bother with the exact title-case rules about not capitalizing things like in, from, etc.).
+Assume the first letter of a word is an English alphabetical symbol preceded by a non-alphabetical symbol (so in “we will--rock you”, “we”, “will”, “rock” and “you” are all considered words which need to be capitalized).
+Example input|Expected output
+-|-
+On the south Carpathian mountains,a tree is swinging|	On Тhe Сouth Carpathian Мountains,А Тree Is Swinging Write a program which changes each word in|	Write A Program Which Changes Each Word In

-**6.07.** Write a function which counts words in char* text.
+**6.08.** Write a function which counts words in char* text.
 A "word" is defined to be a single or a sequence of characters different from ' ', '\t', '\n'.
 If the array of characters is empty, the function must return -1.

-**6.08.** Write a function which takes a string and prints out a char histogram of that string.
+**6.09.** Write a function which takes a string and prints out a char histogram of that string.
 Each string will consist of lower case Latin characters ('a'-'z').

 - Example input: aaaabb
 - Output: